 which correspond to Eqs. (\ref{DVP2a}) and (\ref{III4}).
 Of course, from these variational forms, Eqs. (\ref{main1}) and (\ref{main2}), we can evaluate the heat dissipation during the relaxation as

 where we write all arguments of $\varphi^{*}\left(y\right)$ as $\varphi^{*}[\tilde{T},\tilde{\mu},y]$.

-The above four characterizations of the equilibrium state are the main results of this study, which is summarized as follows: \begin{thm} Consider a CRN such that the stoichiometry matrices $S$ and $O$ satisfy the consistency condition, Eq. (\ref{esposi}) (i.e. the CRN relaxes to the equilibrium state).
+The above four characterizations of the equilibrium state are the main results of this work, which is summarized as follows: \begin{thm} Consider a CRN such that the stoichiometric matrices $S$ and $O$ satisfy the consistency condition, Eq. (\ref{esposi}) (i.e. the CRN relaxes to the equilibrium state).
 Define the Bregman divergences in the density space $\mathcal{X}$ and the chemical potential spaces $\mathcal{Y}$ by Eqs. (\ref{BDX}) and (\ref{BDY}), respectively; the convex function $\varphi(x)$ represents the partial grand potential density given by Eq. (\ref{TPg}), and $\varphi^*(y)$ is its Legendre dual function as in Eq. (\ref{LTphi}).
 Then, in the density space $\mathcal{X}$, the equilibrium state $x_{\mathrm{EQ}}$ for a given initial state $x_0$ is characterized by the two distinct variational forms, Eqs. (\ref{DVP1}) and (\ref{DVP2a}).
 Also, the total entropy production during a relaxation to $x_{\mathrm{EQ}}$ is evaluated by Eq. (\ref{III4}).
-Furthermore, in the chemical potential space $\mathcal{Y}$, the equilibrium state $y^{\mathrm{EQ}}$ for a given initial state $y^0$ is determined by the other two distinct variational forms, Eqs. (\ref{DVP3}) and (\ref{main1}); the total entropy production during a relaxation to $y^{\mathrm{EQ}}$ is computed by Eq. (\ref{main2}). \end{thm} In particular, the variational forms, Eqs. (\ref{main1}) and (\ref{main2}), bring us the following simple prescription to identify the equilibrium state: \begin{remark} $\left(\bm{0}\right)$ From given stoichiometry matrices, $S$ and $O$, and a reservoir condition $(\tilde{T},\tilde{\mu})$, we confirm the consistency condition, Eq. (\ref{esposi}).
-If it does not hold, the equilibrium state does not exist, and the total entropy is diverging in the time evolution. $\left(\bm{1}\right)$ From a given thermodynamic potential, we calculate $\varphi\left(x\right)$ and $\varphi^{*}\left(y\right)$ by the Legendre transformation. $\left(\bm{2}\right)$ By solving the simultaneous equations $y_{i}S_{r}^{i}+\tilde{\mu}_{m}O_{r}^{m}=0$, we obtain the equilibrium manifold $\mathcal{V}_{\mathrm{E}\mathrm{Q}}^{\mathcal{Y}}(\tilde{T},\tilde{\mu})$ in chemical potential space $\mathcal{Y}$ as in Eq. (\ref{VYU}), which is an affine subspace. $\left(\bm{3}\right)$ From a given initial condition $x_{0},$ we get the corresponding chemical potential $y^{0}$ by applying the map $\partial\varphi$. $\left(\bm{4}\right)$ By employing the variational form, Eq. (\ref{main1}), we obtain the equilibrium state $y^{\mathrm{E}\mathrm{Q}}$ in the minimization problem of the divergence. $\left(\bm{5}\right)$ If we want to know the equilibrium density of confined chemicals, $x_{\mathrm{E}\mathrm{Q}}$, it is given by using the inverse map $\partial\varphi^{*}$.
+Furthermore, in the chemical potential space $\mathcal{Y}$, the equilibrium state $y^{\mathrm{EQ}}$ for a given initial state $y^0$ is determined by the other two distinct variational forms, Eqs. (\ref{DVP3}) and (\ref{main1}); the total entropy production during a relaxation to $y^{\mathrm{EQ}}$ is computed by Eq. (\ref{main2}). \end{thm} In particular, the variational forms, Eqs. (\ref{main1}) and (\ref{main2}), lead us to the following simple prescription to identify the equilibrium state: \begin{remark} $\left(\bm{0}\right)$ Confirm the consistency condition, Eq. (\ref{esposi}), from given stoichiometric matrices, $S$ and $O$, and the reservoir condition $(\tilde{T},\tilde{\mu})$.
+If it does not hold, the equilibrium state does not exist, and the total entropy is diverging in the time evolution. $\left(\bm{1}\right)$ Calculate $\varphi\left(x\right)$ and $\varphi^{*}\left(y\right)$ by the Legendre transformation of a given thermodynamic potential. $\left(\bm{2}\right)$ Obtain the equilibrium manifold $\mathcal{V}_{\mathrm{E}\mathrm{Q}}^{\mathcal{Y}}(\tilde{\mu})$ in chemical potential space $\mathcal{Y}$ as in Eq. (\ref{VYU}) by solving the simultaneous equations $y_{i}S_{r}^{i}+\tilde{\mu}_{m}O_{r}^{m}=0$. $\left(\bm{3}\right)$ Compute the corresponding chemical potential $y^{0}$ by applying the map $\partial\varphi$ to a given initial condition $x_{0}$. $\left(\bm{4}\right)$ Obtain the equilibrium state $y^{\mathrm{E}\mathrm{Q}}$ in the minimization problem of the divergence, i.e., the variational form, Eq. (\ref{main1}). $\left(\bm{5}\right)$ If one wants to know the equilibrium density of confined chemicals, $x_{\mathrm{E}\mathrm{Q}}$, it is given by using the inverse map $\partial\varphi^{*}$.
 Also, the heat dissipation during the relaxation is computed by Eqs. (\ref{main2}) and (\ref{heaty}). \end{remark} The schematic explanation of Prescription 1 is shown in FIG. \ref{fig5}.